fvtt-fria-ligan/twilight2000-foundry-vtt/README.md

 # List of Changes

-See the [changelog](https://github.com/Stefouch/t2k4e/blob/master/CHANGELOG.md#changelog) for a complete list of changes applied to the Bot since 2021.
+See the [changelog](https://github.com/Stefouch/t2k4e/blob/master/CHANGELOG.md#changelog) for a complete list of changes applied to the system since 2021.

 # 📝 License